 Resiliency of the ecosystem is varied.
-In general the alpine tundra, with its lichen associations or the black spruce-lichen sequence, both of which could be considered climax situations, are the least resilient.
+In general the alpine tundra, with its lichen associations, or the black spruce-lichen sequence, both of which could be considered climax situations, are the least resilient.
 The early successional groups such as the sedges, grasses, willows, and forbs, respond much more quickly to destruction and disruption.
-In the case of fire, for instance, burning of a sedge, willow, or aspen complex will result in rapid regeneration, whereas old growth lichen stands appear to require up to several hundred years to recover to the same stage after burning.
+In the case of fire, for instance, burning of a sedge, willow, or aspen complex will result in rapid regeneration, whereas old growth lichen stands may require up to several hundred years to recover to the same stage after burning.

-Since the tundra ecosystem is basically simple, that is, having few component members, it is felt by some observers that the ecosystem is inherently unstable and any effect on one of the components will have major impacts on the function of the ecosystem.
+Since the tundra ecosystem is basically simple, that is, having few component members, it is felt by some observers that the ecosystem inherently is unstable and any effect on one of the components will have major impacts on the function of the ecosystem.

-The ability of any of the succession stages to respond to man's impact is now being intensively studied as a result of the oil development on the North Slope of It is likely that all of the Alaska. ecosystems present in the area have low resiliency to any of man's activities, such as strip mining, roadbuilding, clearing, etc., that disturb the soil.
-Certain less destructive activities, such as driving on the tundra, may disrupt the climax stages while doing little longterm harm to the early successional stages.
+The ability of any of the succession stages to respond to man's impact is now being intensively studied as a result of the oil development on the North Slope of Alaska.
+It is likely that all of the ecosystems present in the White Mountains/Fortymile area have low resiliency to any of man's activities that disturb the soil, such as strip mining, roadbuilding, clearing, etc. Certain less destructive activities, such as driving on the tundra, may disrupt the climax stages while doing little long-term harm to the early successional stages.
 Examples of dredging throughout the Alaska Interior demonstrate the very slow recovery and low resiliency of these ecosystems to total disruption.
-Although these sites gradually revegetate themselves with willows and even spruce, the creek, marsh or streamside ecosystem and its particular components, that were in many cases present before dredging may not be re-established.
+Although these sites gradually revegetate themselves with willows and even spruce, the creek, marsh, or streamside ecosystem and its particular components that were, in many cases, present before dredging, will probably not be reestablished.